 State Street (NYSE:STT) is a clear “value trap or value play?” argument at the moment.
 For the last year, investors have made their thoughts clear: STT stock has dropped by roughly 45%.

 And State Street is fighting headwinds.
 The company rolled out the first ETF — the SPDR S&P 500 ETF Trust (NYSEARCA:SPY) — but has since been passed by Vanguard and BlackRock (NYSE:BLK) in that key business.
 The same shift to passive investing driving ETF growth has pressured the company’s asset management business.
 In Q1, fee revenue declined 4% year-over-year; earnings per share declined 27%.

 Cost-cutting simply hasn’t done quite enough to protect margins, leading to the recent pressure on STT stock.
 But at this point, there’s a question as to whether the sell-off simply has gone too far.
-STT stock is quite cheap, at less than 8x 2020 EPS estimates.
-Price-to-book has dipped below 1x for the first time in over five years.
+STT stock is quite cheap, at a price-earnings ratio of nine.

 Meanwhile, a recent dividend hike moves the yield near 4%, and STT will repurchase $2 billion worth of stock as well.
 State Street has to find a way to manage pressure on its custody and management businesses — but if it can, there’s potential for a big reversal in STT stock.